 An adjustment to consider to reduce the impact of the gathering pallet onto the rack stop pin is to pay close attention to the governor.
 If the governor is designed such that it is not tight on its arbor, the tension of the spring may be adjusted so that the governor would be just tight enough to create wind resistance without slipping but loose enough to be able to slip when the gathering pallet hits the rack stop pin.
 The momentum of the spinning governor could thus be dissipated.

 With a better understanding of how the parts are supposed to interact, the clock repairman can proceed to repair the clock in a straightforward manner, without trial and error.
 Sometimes, the repairman can improve a little on the original design.
 However, most of the time, he will be constrained by the original design and have to compromise for a best effort repair given the original design.
-Some designs, while they do work, are far from ideal.
+Some designs of clock striking mechanism, while they do work, are far from ideal.

 I would like to thank Don McCurdy, an AutoCAD specialist, for teaching me how to create the drawings in this project.